With redundancies and unemployment on the rise, growing numbers are turning to self-employment to try and earn an income.

 Whether you have a space to work in and can afford to buy the relevant equipment.

 How you feel about the idea of managing the less glamorous parts of your own business, such as completing tax returns, managing your budget, and finding clients.

 Find jobs near you

 We all tend to know someone who’s taken the leap and decided to start working for themselves.
 But what does self-employment have to offer and what are the challenges?

 The advantages of being self-employed

-- You’ll have greater control over your own schedule, which can make it easier to fit your work around your other commitments, for example looking after your grandchildren.
+- You’ll have greater control over your own schedule, which can make it easier to fit your work around your other commitments, for example, looking after your children or grandchildren.

 - Many self-employed people work locally or from home, so you should be able to cut down your commuting time – or possibly cut the commute altogether.